SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 Hold the mouse pointer over an icon to show information about the user who has checked out the document.

 If you attempt to open a checked-out document, a dialog appears with information about who has checked out the document.
-You can only open the document in read mode.
+You can open the document in read mode only.

 ## Check out a document for editing